HaxeFoundation/HaxeManual/content/01-introduction.md

 [Language Features](lf) concludes the Haxe language reference by describing some features in detail such as **pattern matching**, **string interpolation** and **dead code elimination**.

 We continue with the Haxe compiler reference, which first handles the basics in [Compiler Usage](compiler-usage) before getting into the advanced features in [Compiler Features](cr-features).
-Finally, we will venture into the exciting land of **haxe macros** in [Macros](macro) to see how some common tasks can be greatly simplified.
+Finally, we will venture into the exciting land of **Haxe macros** in [Macros](macro) to see how some common tasks can be greatly simplified.

 In the following chapter, [Standard Library](std), we explore important types and concepts from the Haxe Standard Library.
 We then learn about Haxe's package manager in [Haxelib](haxelib).